chiraggude/larabase/README.md

 **Note**: The URL's depends on how you have configured your webserver.

 ## Upcoming Features
+* Reports to be displayed in masonry-style grid and Datatables
+* Admin Console and Dashboard
 * Reports resource to be changed to News
 * Allow users to destroy their account (soft delete)
 * Profile Pictures via Gravatar